FAIRplus/the-fair-cookbook/content/recipes/introduction/metadata-fair_matched.md

 * The fractal definition  **"your metadata is my data"**, which conveys the notion that `quantity has a quality all of its own` when it comes to metadata, and by accumulating enough metadata, however small, statistical handling may reveal patterns and provide insights.
 This in fact can have unforeseen and possibly untoward consequences, such as loss of privacy and risks of reidentification of supposedly anonymized data.

-The definitions above hints that *metadata* is indeed important and above all pervasive in any modern society (URL_TO_INSERT_TERM_5296 https://fairsharing.org/search?recordType=society)  which relies on informat (URL_TO_INSERT_TERM_5297 https://fairsharing.org/search?recordType=model_and_format) ion technology.
+The definitions above hints that *metadata* is indeed important and above all pervasive in any modern society which relies on information technology.

 In the following sections, we will delve further into the possibly controversial typology of metadata {footcite}`NISOMetadata`.